friasdesign/frontend-nanodegree-mobile-portfolio/README.md

 _Note: this test has been run with non-minified files and under development conditions, it was only meant to compare the effects of tag position on loading time_

-##### pizzaElementGenerator (in `js/main.js`)
+##### pizzaElementGenerator

-This generator created DOM elements with randomly named pizzas, the fact that this function also assigned inline styles to each of the DOM nodes individually before appending made it run slowly, _optimization_ applied here was to default those styles in `style.css` instead and simply add the corresponding class to each node.
+`pizzaElementGenerator` (in `js/main.js`) created DOM elements with randomly named pizzas, the fact that this function also assigned inline styles to each of the DOM nodes individually before appending made it run slowly, _optimization_ applied here was to default those styles in `style.css` instead and simply add the corresponding class to each node.
 Here are the results:

 | __Marks__ | __Vanilla__ | __Optimization__ |
 | --------- | ----------- | ---------------- |